History of the Jews in Spain: Under the Visigoths (5th century to 711)

 In 633, the Fourth Council of Toledo, while taking a stance in opposition to compulsory baptism, convened to address the problem of crypto-Judaism.
+The canons referred to forcibly converted Jews as "baptized Jews" or simply as "Jews," but never as "Christians".
 It was decided that if professed Christian were determined to be a practising Jew, their children were to be taken away to be raised in monasteries or trusted Christian households.
 The council further directed that all who had reverted to Judaism during the reign of Swintila had to return to Christianity.
 The trend toward intolerance continued with the ascent of Chintila (636–639).
 He directed the Sixth Council of Toledo to order that only Catholics could remain in the kingdom, and taking an unusual step further, he excommunicated "in advance" any of his successors who did not act in accordance with his anti-Jewish edicts.
 Again, many converted, but others chose exile.

 However, the "problem" continued.
 The Eighth Council of Toledo in 653 again tackled the issue of Jews within the realm.
 Further measures at the time included the forbidding of all Jewish rites (including circumcision and the observation of the Shabbat), and all converted Jews had to promise to put to death, either by burning or by stoning, any of their brethren known to have relapsed to Judaism.
 The council was aware that prior efforts had been frustrated by lack of compliance among authorities on the local level; therefore, anyone, including nobles and clergy, found to have aided Jews in their practice of Judaism was to be punished by seizure of one quarter of their property and excommunication.

 The efforts again proved unsuccessful.
 The Jewish population remained sufficiently sizable as to prompt Wamba (672–680) to issue limited expulsion orders against them, and the reign of Erwig (680–687) also seemed vexed by the issue.
 The Twelfth Council of Toledo again called for forced baptism and, for those who disobeyed, seizure of property, corporal punishment, exile, ll and slavery.
 Jewish children over seven years of age were taken from their parents and similarly dealt with in 694.
 Erwig also took measures to ensure that Catholic sympathisers would not be inclined to aid Jews in their efforts to subvert the council's rulings.
 Heavy fines awaited any nobles who acted in favour of the Jews, and members of the clergy who were remiss in enforcement were subject to a number of punishments.